andrew-m-higgs/Atom-Test-Repo/README.md

 # Atom-Test-Repo
-Just a quick repo setup for the purposes of learning how to better use Atom when developing.
+Just a quick repository setup for the purposes of learning how to better use Atom when developing.